News News

 Organizational Structure

 BioBank Japan (BBJ) was established at the Institute of Medical Science, The University of Tokyo in 2003 as a national project to realize personalized medicine based on individual genetic information.
-The BBJ consists of the Office of BioBank Japan, the Sample Bank (DNA, Serum), as well as Genome/Clinical Information Databases, and the BBJ Management Committee, which oversees the BBJ’s whole operation.
+The BBJ consists of the Office of BioBank Japan, the Sample Bank (DNA, Serum), as well as Genome/Clinical Information Database, and the BBJ Management Committee, which oversees the BBJ’s whole operation.

 About BBJ Management Committee